AmarjeetYelwande/RegulatoryReportTest/Readme.md

 py -m pip install -r requirements.txt // installed required packages to run tests pytest // run tests
 ```

-# For strategy used to satisfy below requirements please refer to strategy.doc in evidence folder.
+# For strategy used to satisfy below requirements please refer to strategy.md in evidence folder.

 # Below are requirements received from product team